Epic Leadership Course FAQs

 For full course description, visit the course information page.

 Q: Who can attend?
-Is it open to women?

 A: Absolutely.
 The Course is designed to encourage engagement by providing a defined development track for emerging contributors to the organization and the community.